coq/coq/doc/sphinx/proof-engine/tactics.rst

       terms and input heads *must not* contain existential variables or be existential variables respectively, while outputs can be any term.
-Multiple modes can be declared for a single identifier, in that case only one mode needs to match the arguments for the hints to be applied.The head of a term is understood here as the applicative head, or the match or projection scrutinee’s head, recursively, casts being ignored. ``Hint Mode`` is especially useful for typeclasses, when one does not want to support default instances and avoid ambiguity in general.
+Multiple modes can be declared for a single identifier, in that case only one mode needs to match the arguments for the hints to be applied.
+The head of a term is understood here as the applicative head, or the match or projection scrutinee’s head, recursively, casts being ignored. :cmd:`Hint Mode` is especially useful for typeclasses, when one does not want to support default instances and avoid ambiguity in general.
 Setting a parameter of a class as an input forces proof-search to be driven by that index of the class, with ``!``